checkmake/checkmake/README.md

 By default, the image tag is constructed as `IMAGE_REGISTRY/checkmake/checkmake:IMAGE_VERSION_TAG`

-The image registry defaults to `quay.io` but can be overridden by the `IMAGE_BUILD make variable.
+The image registry defaults to `quay.io` but can be overridden by the `IMAGE_REGISTRY` make variable.

-The image version tag defaults to `latest` and can be overridden with the `IMAGE_VERSION_TAG`.
+The image version tag defaults to `latest` and can be overridden with the make variable  `IMAGE_VERSION_TAG`.

 The container command used for building (docker or podman) is auto-detected with a preference for podman but can be overridden by the make variable `CONTAINER_CMD`.